Updated 3 Nov 2013.

 give us (or the forum software) access to your computer or any information about you other than the data you choose to share with us on the forum and in your profile.

 We may use traffic log cookies to identify which pages are being used.
 This helps us analyse data about webpage traffic and improve our website in order to tailor it to our members' needs.
-We only use this information for statistical analysis and then the data is removed from our system.

 of the network.
 The only data we will provide advertisers is, for example; page hit totals, unique user totals, monthly traffic and similar anonymous

 Ad-serving in the form of AdSense and other similar third party schemes is also present on this site.
 They may serve 'page-relevant' links, serve advertising relevant to your location (based on your IP address) and may also place cookies on your machine in order to reference clicks to our various affiliates and/or serve relevant ads to you on your browser.

 We and your fellow members may embed or attach photos, images, video and other content from websites such as YouTube, PhotoBucket and similar.
 Pages with this type of 'embedded' content may present cookies from these websites.
 Similarly, when you use one of the 'Add This' buttons a cookie may be set by the website you have chosen to share content with.
 UKBL does not control the placement or behaviour of these cookies and this site will not block cookies from those websites.
 You should check the relevant third party website for more information about these and/or change your cookie settings in your browser accordingly.